inspec/inspec/README.md

 end
 ```

- * Test a kitchen.yml file driver - This code ensures that the Test Kitchen driver is Vagrant.
+ * Test your `kitchen.yml` file, to verify that only Vagrant is configured as the driver.

 ```ruby
 describe yaml('.kitchen.yml') do